-Conditionally accepted at the American Economic Review: Insights
+Conditionally accepted at the Journal of Economic Behavior and Organization

 Drug Arrest Diversion. (with Ashna Arora) [Previously titled "Policing Substance Use: Chicago's Treatment Program for Narcotics Arrests."]